 A developer needs to put down his ego and write a “stupid” code anyone can write.
-And to go against the community that discourages that type of the code.

 On the field of “Clean code” we have a lot of publications (starting with classic Clean Code by Robert C. Martin), yet it is still something optional.